Is Candidate Ghosting Becoming a Problem in Your Business?

 If you've been ghosted, you can feel the weight of this problem.
 Between the tight labor market and the cost of having to start the search all over, recruiting qualified talent is tougher than ever before.

 The Reality of Today's Talent Marketplace

-A December 2018 article from Recruiting Trends reports, “Not so long ago, recruiters would bemoan being flooded with more resumes than they could handle.
+A recent article from Recruiting Trends reports, “Not so long ago, recruiters would bemoan being flooded with more resumes than they could handle.
 These days, they’re dealing with a different problem: candidates who don’t show up for interviews, or who do show up–and appear to be eager and enthusiastic–only to disappear without a trace afterward.”